QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-power/clock-power-qos.rst

 The default frequency is 77.0703 MHz (0x92D).

-The usual max frequency we limit in SW is to 72 MHz (0x8C7) - so that we have easy divisibility into multiple domain clocks needed.
+The usual max frequency we limit in SW is to 73.728 MHz (0x8C7) - so that we have easy divisibility into multiple domain clocks needed.

-The other usual frequencies chosen are 48 MHz, 36 MHz, 12 MHz, 6 MHz, again for the same reasons.

 The clocks can change at any time the the CPU goes IDLE, and comes back up (depending on the scheduling - here we look at FreeRTOS scheduling only)